UK EQUATOR Centre Publication School

 You will experience two intense days of learning led by methodological and writing experts from the UK EQUATOR Centre and the Centre for Statistics in Medicine.
 We will use group work, discussion, and practical writing exercises to reinforce learning.

 Excellent scope - right the way from authorship and journal selection to submission/peer review/dissemination - not just the bits in the middle! - June 2018 participant

 - Writing the introduction and discussion

 - Writing the title and abstract

 - Writing and publishing protocols (including the reporting guidelines SPIRIT and PRISMA-P)

 - Choosing a journal and avoiding predators

-The course will take place in the Botnar Research Centre, NDORMS, at the University of Oxford.
-A typical day will run from 9am to 5pm.
+The course usually takes place in the Botnar Research Centre, NDORMS, at the University of Oxford.
+A typical day runs from 9am to 5pm.
 Fees include lunch, refreshments, and course materials.

 £50 for members of NDORMS and students from the University of Oxford and Oxford Brookes